prasoonmayank/quarticai-proj/README.md

 ## Running the web based rule engine
 You can also decide to run the webengine rather than running the python file.

+Visit http://thebrainer.pythonanywhere.com/ to see the rule bsed web engine or open it in your local environment following the following steps:

 To run the web based rule engine, in the conda environment

 git clone https://github.com/prasoonmayank/quarticai-proj